 SIKKA Café’s roots and aspirations are evident in its name; meaning alleyway in Arabic, the dining destination is unabashedly Emirati yet eclectic in its inspiration.
-Set in the tranquil enclaves of City Walk, the urban living destination in the city’s vibrant downtown district, it brings together the diverse eras, aromas, flavours and customs that has defined the city in a streetscape that buzzes with energy and activity.
+Set in within Dubai’s vibrant urban destinations, the urban living destination in the city’s vibrant downtown district, it brings together the diverse eras, aromas, flavours and customs that has defined the city in a streetscape that buzzes with energy and activity.

 True to its cosmopolitan roots, SIKKA Cafe’s philosophy on enjoying food is hinged on sharing.
 With its simple, uncluttered presentation, the café makes it easy for family and friends to savour a spread together.
 Although modern in appeal, the café’s vintage design elements transports diners to a bygone era, evoking the nostalgia and a barrage of shared memories.